uwgraphics/SerendipSlim/README.md

     - `endReason` is the event that cut off the token, and can have values of `s` for a space, `c` for a character like punctuation, and `n` for a newline.
     - `topic_X` (replacing `x` for the number of the topic) indicates the topic that this word is tagged with.
 This value is optional, as not every word will necessarily get tagged (e.g., stopwords will not).
 - **rules.json**: A JSON object telling SlimTV details about the distribution of topic tags in this document. [(example)](Data/Metadata/ShakeINF_ch50/HTML/Hamlet/rules.json)

+##Building new models
+Serendip can display a variety of models, so long as they conform to the above format.
+Sample scripts that build models using [Mallet](http://mallet.cs.umass.edu/topics.php) and [Gensim](https://radimrehurek.com/gensim/) can be found in our [VEP_TMScripts](https://github.com/uwgraphics/VEP_TMScripts) repository.
+These scripts are provided **AS IS** and may need to be tuned/updated to create models in certain environment on certain documents.

 ##Updates, requests, and contact: